Skip to content

 #10.
 Soma

-Soma shifts the formula into science fiction horror.
-You wake up in an underwater research facility where the line between human and machine has collapsed.
+Soma shifts the formula into underwater science fiction horror.
+You wake up in a research facility on the Atlantic floor where the line between human and machine has collapsed.
 Frictional Games (the studio behind Amnesia) built Soma to ask uncomfortable questions about consciousness and identity.

-The game takes about 9 hours and includes a Safe Mode that removes monster threats for players who want the story without the stress.
-We played through on Safe Mode first, then replayed with enemies enabled.
-Both experiences work, but Safe Mode makes it the purest narrative comparison to Firewatch on this list.
+The game runs about 9 hours and includes a Safe Mode that disables monster threats for players who want the story without the stress.
+We played through Safe Mode first on PC, then replayed with enemies enabled.
+Both versions work, but Safe Mode makes Soma the purest narrative comparison to Firewatch on the entire list.

 Available on: PC, PlayStation, Xbox